-tl;dr: this is not an audit nor an endorsement and I take no responsibility, but I had a quick look at the crypto and I think I'm going to use restic for my personal backups.
+tl;dr: this is not an audit and I take no responsibility for your backups, but I had a quick look at the crypto and I think I'm going to use restic for my personal backups.

 - Open Source

 - runs on OpenBSD

 - B2 backend